RecipeTeacher

 1. In a large bowl combine seasonings and ground beef (still cold from fridge).
 Gently fold the seasonings into the meat so it’s well distributed throughout.
 Don’t overwork the meat.

 2. Form into four equal patties, then press a dimple right in the middle to prevent patties from puffing up.
+Dimpled beef patties to make Best Damn Air Fryer Burgers

-4. Preheat the air fryer to 370°F. Add the patties in a single layer and air fry for about 8 minutes, flipping halfway through.
-Cooking time may vary, so cook until the burgers reach your desired level of doneness (see notes below).
+5. Add the patties in a single layer and air fry for about 8 minutes, flipping halfway through.
+Start checking the center with an instant-read thermometer near the end and pull them at your target temp (see notes).

-6. When done, remove cooked burgers and serve on fresh buns with your favorite toppings.
+7. Serve on fresh buns with your favorite toppings.

 Notes